skyportal/skyportal/doc/adding_features.md

 export default RandomString;
 ```
 Our new component can see a portion of the app state tree (specifically the `randomString` branch) via the `useSelector` hook, and can dispatch action creators via the `useDispatch` hook.
 The value of `state.randomString` (which is intialized to the string "null" in its associated reducer, which we'll see shortly) is displayed, and a button is shown.
 We've supplied a handler to the button's `onClick` event, which when called, dispatches an action creator called `fetchRandomString`.
-Let's look at that action creator defined belo.
+Let's look at that action creator defined below.

 All of the redux-related logic associated with our new component will live in a separate file in the `static/js/ducks` directory.
 This is where we'll define our action types, action creators and reducer.